 A Cork man accused of IRA membership has been refused bail by the High Court.

-Sean Walsh (50) of St John’s Well, Fair Hill, Co Cork is charged with membership of an unlawful organisation styling itself the Irish Republican Army, otherwise Oglaigh Na hEireann, otherwise the IRA on December 14, 2016.
+Sean Walsh (50) of St John's Well, Fair Hill, Co Cork is charged with membership of an unlawful organisation styling itself the Irish Republican Army, otherwise Oglaigh Na hÉireann, otherwise the IRA on December 14th, 2016.

-At today’s bail hearing, Detective Sergeant Patrick Murphy told Ronan Prendergast BL, for the State, that gardai were objecting to bail because of the “seriousness” of the charge.
+At the bail hearing, Detective Sergeant Patrick Murphy fromAnglesea Street Garda Station in Cork told Mr Ronan Prendergast BL for the State, that he was objecting to bail because of the "seriousness" of the charge.